 Factors or Outside Influences Affecting Results - ESD's HHW program is free to all residential property owners within the department's Solid Waste Management Area.
 Businesses can participate in the HHW program as a direct paying customer, although many elect to contract with private contractors providing hazardous waste collection and disposal services.
-Since the County's adoption of the Minnesota PaintCare Program, businesses and homeowners have been utilizing free paint disposal opportunities through the HHW program and other local commercial vendors participating in the PaintCare Program.
-The now completed Highway 53 project is likely to have impacted the perceived ease of access to the HHW site, thus accounting for the potential decrease in homeowner participation.
+Since the County's adoption of the Minnesota PaintCare Program, businesses and homeowners have been utilizing free paint disposal opportunities through the HHW program and other local commercial vendors participating in the PaintCare program.
+Covid caused staff shortages affected the HHW program, where HHW staff could be pulled to work at other solid waste sites.

-Changes to Meet Target - The HHW collection facilities in Hibbing and Virginia were closed to the public on March 27, 2020 due to the COVID-19 pandemic, but reopened in early June 2020.
-However, emergency drop off of household hazardous waste was accepted on an appointment-only basis, subject to staff availability.
-Additionally, the Department's May 2020 mobile HHW disposal collections were rescheduled to September 2020.
-ESD staff will notify citizens through the ESD webpage, Facebook,-and print and radio advertising of any changes to HHW collections.
-In 2020, the Department received reimbursement of \$33,031.19 from the PaintCare Program to help offset collection, haulage and disposal costs associated with ESD participation in the program.
-ESD anticipates continued public and business participation in the HHW program.
-The HHW collection facilities in Hibbing and Virginia were closed again to the public in November, 2020 due to the COVID-19 pandemic, with emergency drop off of household hazardous waste was accepted on an appointment-only basis, subject to staff availability.
+Changes to Meet Target - The HHW collection facilities in Hibbing was conditionally closed to the public in 2021, but household hazardous waste was accepted on a staff availability basis.
+The Virginia HHW Facility remained open year-round except for one Saturday in 2021.
+The Department will notify citizens through the department's webpage, Facebook and print and radio advertising.
+In 2021, the Department received reimbursement of \$35,873.33 from the PaintCare Program to help offset collection, haulage and disposal costs associated with the department's participation in the program.
+The department anticipates continued public and business participation in the program.
+The HHW collection facility in Hibbing was re-opened to the public from May to September 2021, after which it was conditionally open due to staff availability.

-Additionally, ESD has successfully expanded its program to allow the acceptance of commercially-generated hazardous waste from any business identified as a Very Small Quantity Generator (VSQG), those businesses generating up to two hundred twenty pounds of hazardous waste per month.
-ESD will continue to conduct three summer VSQG remote collections in addition to year round scheduled appointments at the HHW drop-off facility located at the Regional Landfill.
-In 2020, the VSQG B-Clean Program disposed of approximately 11,387 pounds of hazardous waste materials compared to approximately 9,156 pounds of hazardous waste materials in 2019.
+Additionally, the department had expanded its program to allow the acceptance of commercially generated hazardous waste from any business identified as a Very Small Quantity Generator (VSQG), those businesses generating up to two hundred twenty pounds of hazardous waste per month.
+The Department will continue to conduct three summer VSQG remote collections in addition to year-round scheduled appointments at the HHW facility located at the Regional Landfill.
+In 2021, the VSQG B-Clean Program disposed of approximately 3,530 pounds of hazardous waste materials compared to approximately 11,387 pounds of hazardous waste materials in